acrobat130/frontend-nanodegree-mobile-portfolio/README.md

 -updatePositions functin: moved reference to "items" outside of function
 - randomPizzaContainer: added will-change: transform to css
 - changePizzaSizes function: changed querySelectorAll to getElementsByClassName
+- changePizzaSizes function: moved randomPizzas.length into variable outside of for loop
+ - updatePosition function: moved items.length into variable outside of for loop
+ - updatePosition function: moved declaration of phase variable outside of for loop